mapattacker/datascience/unsupervised.rst

   # RESULTS
   (569, 30) (569, 2)

 Plotting the PCA-transformed version of the breast cancer dataset.
+We can see that malignant and benign cells cluster between two groups and can apply a linear classifier to this two dimensional representation of the dataset.

 .. code:: python